An Ombudsman is someone who investigates complaints or disputes against an institution and tries to resolve those complaints.

 If your case is still within normal processing times then you cannot file an inquiry; however, if your case is outside processing times then you will be able to file an online inquiry (see below).

-USCIS Mistake, Error, or Delay: If you feel that you are experiencing an emergency or hardship caused by USCIS mistake, error or delay, you can contact the Ombudsman’s office to seek a resolution to your problem.
+USCIS Mistake, Error, or Delay: If you feel that you are experiencing an emergency or hardship caused by a USCIS mistake, error, or delay, you can contact the Ombudsman’s office to seek a resolution to your problem.

 Other Problems with Your Petition: If you have other problems with your petition, the Ombudsman’s office may be able to mediate a resolution.
 Other issues may include non-receipt of USCIS notices or decisions, ‘age-out’ issues, issues involving military personnel, improperly rejected applications; and issues regarding lost files.